-Vienna Walking Tours.
-Tour guide Herbert, who leads this walk, is an attraction in its own right, according to his glowing customer reviews.
-He provides first time visitors to Vienna with an ‘excellent’, ‘informative’, ‘entertaining’, ‘cheerful’ yet ‘relaxed’ overview of the city, its people, culture and food, and will help you orientate yourself.
-You will step right into the vast area of the Habsburgs’ Imperial Palace (Hofburg), a town within a town, then follow Herbert through baroque alleys and historic squares of Michaelerplatz and Josefsplatz, to the Vienna State Opera.
+You will step right into the Imperial Palace (Hofburg), a town within a town.
+Follow Herbert through baroque alleys and historic squares of Michaelerplatz and Josefsplatz, to the Vienna State Opera.
 Vienna’s landmark St. Stephen’s Cathedral and the Mozart house right next finish off the tour.
-Don’t hesitate to ask Herbert questions about current developments in Vienna and Austria, you’ll be sure to get a great response.
+Don’t hesitate to ask about current developments in Vienna and Austria.
+You will get a great response.
 The 2-hour tour is available in various languages.
-Find out more about the tour.

-Vienna Walking Tours.
-Are you a history fan, work in the art sector, admire journalistic scrutiny or love writing?
-Consider exploring Vienna at the hand of a like minded person.
-There is a Vienna walking tour that is guided by historians, professors, art critics, journalists and doctoral students.
-They see Vienna through different eyes, and so will you.
-The tour covers key higlights such as St. Stephen’s Cathedral, Graben and Kohlmarkt boulevards, Museumsquartier, Ringstrasse, church St. Charles Borromeo, Belvedere Palace and historic Naschmarkt.
-Expect to see a few expert gem such as Modernist icon Loos House.
-Check dates, prices and further information about this expert intellectual walking tour.
+This Vienna walking tour is guided by historians, professors, art critics, journalists and doctoral students.
+Because they see Vienna through different eyes so will you.
+The tour covers key highlights such as Stephansdom, Graben and Kohlmarkt boulevards, Museumsquartier, Ringstrasse, church St. Charles Borromeo, Belvedere Palace and historic Naschmarkt.
+Expect to see iconic gems such as modernist Loos House.

-The tour is popular with young to middle aged people and a good way to connect with other travellers.
-Find out more about the tour.
+As to the participants’ mix, this tour is popular with young to middle aged people and a good way to connect with other travellers.

 Themed Vienna Walking Tours